tbenavi1/Kraken-SBT/README.md

 python Kraken_SBT query complete 0 queryfilename num_kmers theta num_workers
 ```
 The last argument is the number of processing threads used for the computation, as before.

+For this project, I run my tool using the i100 dataset as a query.
+Thus, the user must download the dataset from http://www.bork.embl.de/~mende/simulated_data/.